ricmac/Cybercultural/src/posts/1996-netscape-lays-the-groundwork-for-web-applications.md

 ---
 title: "1996: Netscape Lays the Groundwork for Web Applications"
-description: "Netscape Navigator 3.0 was a 'universal client' to help expand what HTML could do.
-But Netscape was also looking to broaden its product offering with a suite of tools it called Netscape Communicator."
+description: "Netscape Navigator 3.0 is a 'universal client' to help expand what HTML can do.
+But Netscape is also looking to broaden its product offering with a suite of tools it calls Netscape Communicator."
 date: 2021-01-21
 permalink: "p/1996-netscape-lays-the-groundwork-for-web-applications/"
 tags: ['dotcom', '1996', 'season2']